mpellouin/mpellouin/README.md

 ###

-<p align="left">My name is Maxence and I'm a software engineering student currently studying in Epitech Paris.
+<p align="left">My name is Maxence and I'm a software engineering student at Epitech Paris.
 Feel free to reach out.</p>

 ###